SPARQL-Anything/sparql.anything/Facade-X.md

 ## IRI conventions

-As general meta-model for representing diverse data sources in RDF, Facade-X does not prescribe any IRI convention.
+As a general meta-model for representing diverse data sources in RDF, Facade-X does not prescribe any IRI convention.
 However, SPARQL Anything implements convenient conventions for homogenising IRIs generated.

 ### Default configuration